jupyterhub/jupyter-server-proxy/docs/source/standalone.md

 ```

 This will hard-code JupyterHub to launch voilà instead of `jupyterhub-singleuser`.
 In case you want to give the users
-of the JupyterHub the ability to select which application to launch (like selecting either JupyterLab or voilà),
+of JupyterHub the ability to select which application to launch (like selecting either JupyterLab or voilà),
 you will want to make this configuration optional:

 ```python